Snorting Molly | The Dangers Of MDMA/Ecstasy Insufflation

 The typical effects of MDMA will last around five to six hours.
 Ecstasy use through snorting may last one to two hours.

-When people engage in prolonged MDMA substance use, they can experience more intense side effects, like:
+When people engage in prolonged MDMA substance use, they can experience more intense side effects such as anxiety, depression, aggression irritability, cognitive issues, insomnia, sexual dysfunction, lack of appetite, and impulsive behavior.

 Risks Of MDMA Abuse